codenameyau/threejs-boilerplate/README.md

 threejs-boilerplate
 ===================

-Three.js starter project with common plugins.
-This repository does not contain scaffolding nor build tools.
-Minimalism is the intended goal.
+Three.js minimal starter project with common plugins.
+Many Three.js plugins do not have bower packages, which is why these plugins can be found and added in `scripts/lib/plugins`.

 You should be able to drag and drop files where they are needed.

 ###Instructions